 Simply massage your favorite organic coconut oil into your hair from root to tips before shampooing.
-You may allow the treatment to sit in your hair for about 15 minutes before rinsing.
+You may allow this pre-poo treatment to sit in your hair for about 15 minutes before rinsing.

 Massage some coconut oil into your scalp to clarify it and stimulate hair growth.
 It would be enough to do this once a week, on the last day before washing.
 And if you follow a Curly Girl Method, you must be hunting for coconut-based cleansing conditioners that do the cleaning job while leaving your curls moisturized and nourished.